Business digital transformation: managing the process at every stage

 Strategy

-1. This is usually because the company has only a vague idea of what digital transformation is and why it is needed in a particular case.
-As a result, the stated goals are blurred, the tasks are ambiguous, and employees work not for results but just to tick a box.
-Naturally, there can be no talk of effectiveness, either from the management perspective or from the standpoint of operating the new infrastructure.
+Usually this is because the company has only a vague idea of what digital transformation is and why it is needed in a specific case.
+As a result, the goals are blurry, the tasks are ambiguous, and employees work not for results but just to check the box.
+In such a case, it is impossible to speak about effectiveness, both from a management perspective and from the perspective of operating the new infrastructure.

-7. Incorrect assessment of results.
-For example, if management expected sales to rise sharply immediately after implementing IT products and changing the company concept, and that did not happen in reality, it becomes disappointed with the decision and reduces support.
-As a result, digital transformation ends in failure before it has had time to deliver results.
+For example, if management expects sales to rise sharply immediately after implementing IT products and changing the company's concept, but this does not happen in reality, it becomes disappointed with the decision and cuts support.
+As a result, digital transformation ends in failure before it has time to deliver results.

 Summary